$f(T,B)$ Gravity in the late Universe in the context of local measurements: Constraints of fTB Cosmological Models

 where $\alpha_2$ and $p_2$ are constants.
 These constants can be related by evaluating the Friedmann equation at current time such that

 making $p_2$ the new model parameter for this model.
 Thus, the Friedmann equation can then be written as

 which reduces to $\Lambda$CDM when $p_2 = 0$

 The confidence regions together with the posteriors are shown in Fig.~\ref{fig:M2_CL} for all data sets.
 Similar to the power law model, the priors tend to shift the value of the Hubble constant to a higher value compared to when no priors are implemented, whilst $\Omega_{m,0}$, is shifted towards the lower values.
 The highest value of $H_0$ is in agreement with the previous model and is also reached for the CC+SN with the R21 prior ($H_0 = 72.1^{+1.1}_{-1.0} \,{\rm km\, s}^{-1} {\rm Mpc}^{-1}$ ).
 In addition, the value of $\Omega_{m,0}$ is the lowest in this case at a value of $\Omega_{m,0} = 0.307 \pm 0.016$.
 Indeed, the anti-correlation feature between the parameters $H_0$ and $\Omega_{m,0}$ is more evident in this model especially for the CC+SN data sets.
 On the other hand, the lowest value, is again obtained for the CC+SN+BAO ($H_0 = 68.0^{+1.1}_{-1.2} \,{\rm km\, s}^{-1} {\rm Mpc}^{-1}$).
+One downside of this analysis is that given the higher order nature of the model, the ensuing Friedmann equations turned out to take an exceedingly long time to solve numerically outside of the indicated parameter range for $p_2$.
+Saying that, a clear Gaussian can be observed for the posterior probability plot of this parameter.

 The $p_2$ values in this model are even lower than $f_1$CDM and closer to zero.
 However, unlike $f_1$CDM, the values are within 1$\sigma$ of $\Lambda$CDM, and thus, this model seems to be closer to the $\Lambda$CDM than the power law model.
 The statistical indicators, however, are very similar to the previous model and again in this case the smallest values obtained for $\Delta$AIC and $\Delta$BC are for the data set CC+SN+BAO with no priors.
 Despite that, the values for such statistical indicators for the CC+SN+BAO with the F21 prior are very similar to the CC+SN+BAO with no prior and in fact, the values of the Hubble constant and the density parameter of both these data sets are very close to each other.